 Andy underwent major surgery two years ago for aorta dissection, which was complicated by a stroke affecting the left side of his body.
 High blood pressure was discovered after surgery and treated with multiple pills.

-He was prescribed medications for sexual dysfunction in a private clinic.
 He has suffered from acid reflux for many years.
 His energy level drops after meals but generally stays around 5 out of 10 most of the day.
 He smoked ‘roll-ups’ and drank alcohol in the past, but nothing to excess.

 With a weight of 82kg and 190cm in height, his BMI was 22.7.
 His pulse was 47 beats per minute on beta-blocker medication.
 His blood pressure was high at 168/85 while taking four different blood pressure medications at the maximum dose.

 His liver was enlarged below the right ribcage.
 With a waist of 40.8 inches and a hip of 42, his waist/hip ratio was high at 0.97, indicative of fatty liver and excess body fat in the midsection.